thundra-io/merloc-cli/doc/AWS-SAM.md

 <function-name>  Debugger attached.
 ```

+Later than, invocation will continue and hit the breakpoint you put.

 ### Python

-Add _ptvsd_ python library to your requirements and paste the following snippet before your lambda function.
+Add `ptvsd` python library to your requirements and paste the following snippet before your function handler is executed:

 ```python
 if "AWS_SAM_LOCAL" in os.environ and os.environ["AWS_SAM_LOCAL"]: